fiuxxed/fiuxxed-autotyper/README.md

 ### What's next?
-- Fixing the Always on Top not working
+- fixing the Always on Top not working
-- Making the AI more trained
+- making the AI more trained
+- fixing the proccess selector for Scan and Math tabs

 (will fix WAY more bugs very soon don't worry guys im aware of lots of them)